Alaska – A Fly Angler’s Paradise

 We take this phrase to a whole new level.
 Casual attire is appropriate as the standard dress code is polar fleece or jeans with your favorite head-wear.
 The resident Chef, is a culinary magician her resume reads like a Who’s Who in the World of Fine Dining in the Bush.
 Our appetizers before dinner compliment the menu that includes fresh steaks, grilled halibut, baked salmon, grilled lemon pepper chicken, Italian or Mexican night and my favorite barbeque baby back ribs with alfredo & vegetable.

 Most meals are served family style with all you can eat being a standard table fare.
 Our breakfast include wild blueberry pancakes, 3 egg ham-Cheese Omelets, French toast, hot biscuits and gravy, or fried eggs- bagels and bacon or sausage.
 We always have cold cereal, fresh fruit/bagels and lots of hot coffee and cold juices if you prefer a light breakfast.
 It is amazing what mouth-watering surprises come forth from this humble kitchen in the bush.
 Acclaimed restaurants in cities around the world would be envious of our fresh grilled salmon and halibut diners.
-And don’t forget our home made bush desserts that include cherry or blueberry cheesecake, new for 2004 – Death by Chocolate, and my favorite hot fudge sundaes.
+And don’t forget our home made bush desserts that include cherry or blueberry cheesecake, and my favorite hot fudge sundaes.
 Shore lunches are highly recommended by your guide during the week or, if you prefer, the old standby packed lunch.
 In Short no one goes hungry and most guests put on weight during the week.

 The Alaska Adventures Alagnak Lodge Fishing Program: